Frequently Asked Questions (FAQ’s)

 Can I be the DEM for multiple establishments?

-A massage therapist must practice at the establishment for which they are serving as DEM.
+A Florida licensed Massage Therapist, Acupuncturist, Medical Doctor Osteopathic Physician, or a Chiropractor must practice at the establishment for which they are serving as DEM.
 An individual is limited in the number of establishments they can serve as DEM for to the number of locations they can actively practice at.

 FIND HELP

 Children and adults can be victims of human trafficking.
 "If you see something, say something."
-If you have information regarding suspected Human Trafficking of a child in Florida contact: Florida Abuse Hotline 1-800-96-ABUSE (1-800-962-2873).
-If you have information regarding suspected Human Trafficking of an adult anywhere in the United States or of a child outside of Florida please contact: National Human Trafficking Resource Center 1-888-373-7888.
+If you have information regarding suspected Human Trafficking in Florida contact: Florida human trafficking number, 1-855-FLA-SAFE (855-352-7233).
+If you have information regarding suspected Human Trafficking of an adult or child anywhere in the United States please contact: National Human Trafficking Resource Center 1-888-373-7888.
 Text HELP to 233733 (BEFREE): To get help for victims and survivors of human trafficking or to connect with local services.
 Visit the National Human Trafficking Hotline online at: https://humantraffickinghotline.org.